bduval2/ovaview-app/Architecture.md

 * No disclosure of user data to third parties.
 * No tracking of user activity and user data on our service.
+* Ensure no tracking from OvaView of the user.
 * Clear transparency for the user of the service/consumer dichotomy.

 ## 3. Architectural Models